Why filter Prospects?

 This is helpful if you want to identify "hot leads" or prospects that have multiple opens and clicks.

 In this example, I'm filtering prospects who are in the Step 3 of my campaign and have opened at least one of the emails in my campaign.

 Note: You can also put 0 on the Maximum Step Number to filter prospects who are already in the campaign, but hasn't started their journeys yet.

 You can also use multiple filters to narrow down your list even more.

 For example, you can filter hot leads from a specific city in a certain campaign

 by using Tags, Campaigns, and Journeys filters.

-After choosing which Filter(s) to be included, simply use the Apply Filters button in the bottom-right corner, and QuickMail will display the filtered prospect.
+After choosing which Filter(s) to be applied, simply use the Apply Filters button in the bottom-right corner, and QuickMail will display the filtered prospects.